-- Review of data from internal College sources, including student PI and withdrawal data; the ROA; induction, satisfaction and destinations surveys; ECSA Class Rep Conference Reports; and staff equality monitoring data. - Review of data from external sources such as the EHRC, including the 'Tackling racial harassment: Universities Challenged' report and the 'Healing a Divided Britain' report; the SFC, including the 'National Ambition for Care Experienced Students'; AdvanceHE; NUS; the Edinburgh Poverty Commission's 'A Just Capital: Actions to End Poverty in Edinburgh' report; the Scottish Government, including the 'Poverty and Income Inequality in Scotland 2016-19' report; the UK Government; the Mental Health Foundation; SAMH; LGBT Youth Scotland; Stonewall Scotland; and Police Scotland. - Discussion with committees and groups across the College, including the WAX-ED, the Corporate Parenting Forum, ECSA, HR, SMT, and the Board of Management.
-An early indication paper on potential Outcomes was discussed at WAX-ED, SMT, and the Board of Management, and feedback from this paper informed the further development of the Outcomes. - Attendance at a reporting workshop hosted by the EHRC, SFC, and AdvanceHE. - Consultation with staff and students via an all-staff survey that ran in January 2021; a discussion workshop with the ECSA Student Class Reps in February 2021; and a discussion workshop with the Board of Management in February 2021.
+- Review of data from internal College sources, including student Performance Indicator (PI) and withdrawal data; the ROA; induction, satisfaction and destinations surveys; Edinburgh College Students' Association Class Rep Conference Reports; and staff equality monitoring data. - Review of data from external sources such as the Equality and Human Rights Commission, including the 'Tackling racial harassment: Universities Challenged' report and the 'Healing a Divided Britain' report; the Scottish Funding Council, including the 'National Ambition for Care Experienced Students'; AdvanceHE; the National Union of Students; the Edinburgh Poverty Commission's 'A Just Capital: Actions to End Poverty in Edinburgh' report; the - Scottish Government, including the 'Poverty and Income Inequality in Scotland 2016-19' report; the UK Government; the Mental Health Foundation; the Scottish Association for Mental Health; LGBT Youth Scotland; Stonewall Scotland; and Police Scotland. - Discussion with committees and groups across the College, including the WAX-ED, the Corporate Parenting Forum, Edinburgh College Students' Association, Human Resources, the Senior Management team, and the Board of Management.
+An early indication paper on potential outcomes was discussed at WAX-ED, the Senior Management team, and the Board of Management, and feedback from this paper informed the further development of the outcomes.

+- Attendance at a reporting workshop hosted by the Equality and Human Rights Commission, Scottish Funding Council, and AdvanceHF. - Consultation with staff and students via an all-staff survey that ran in January 2021; a discussion workshop with the Edinburgh College Students' Association Student Class Reps in February 2021; and a discussion workshop with the Board of Management in February 2021.